ericjlin/Assignment1-DiscoveringVMXFeatures/README.md

 2. run cp /boot/config-5.8.0-25-generic ./.config
 3. make oldconfig.
 Hold enter to use all default values
 4. make -j 4 modules && make && sudo make modules_install && sudo make install
+    - this command took hours to complete so I left it running overnight
+    - j 4 option is to specify that I want to use four cores to run the make modules